 The GW Athletics mentorship program pairs athletics alumni with current junior and senior student-athletes.
 Ideally, the mentor is employed in a career in which the mentee has an interest in pursuing.
 Through a one-on-one relationship, mentors are asked to help develop skill sets of student-athletes looking to enter in to the work force.
 To participate in the program please contact Madison Townley, email@example.com, for more information.

 Student Athlete Networking ForumThe Student Athlete Networking Forum is a career event for junior and senior student athletes held in February.
-The event gives student athletes the opportunity to network with local businesses.
-There are between 20 and 25 employers in attendance.
-The event consists of two speakers, networking session, and a career fair session.
+The event gives student athletes the opportunity to network with local businesses and alumni.
+There are between 20 and 25 employers and alumni in attendance.
+The event consists of a panel discussion and networking session.